Generally, all students in the graduate program in Communication & Culture are required to take:

 This seminar consolidates graduate coursework and bridges the transition to independent research.
 It assists the student in developing professional skills as specific to the field including: peer review, proposal writing, teaching and pedagogical design, conference and publication submission which may include applied research in submissions, for example, to government or organizational policy papers, and public forums or hearings on communication and culture.
 The student’s work will be evaluated as per the standard FGS grading scale.
 The aim is to facilitate students’ specialization in one or more of the three areas of communication and culture (media and culture, politics and policy, and technology in practice) and to develop their individuated contributions to the field.
 Thus, the major outcome of the course is the delivery of the requisite components for the subsequent design of comprehensive exams and dissertation proposals.
 Aside from evaluated assignments, the seminar may also discuss, and provide the opportunity for, development of other disciplinary skills, for example, of peer-review and assessment, curriculum design and teaching peer-evaluation as well as critical application of research outside of academia.

-The principal aim of this course is to cultivate in students a critical research sensibility that addresses questions of communication and culture and their intersection, with research being defined as an engaged process of enquiry and discovery that leads to the production of social knowledge.
+The principal aim of this course is to cultivate in students a critical research sensibility that addresses questions of communication and culture and their intersection, with research being defined as an engaged process of inquiry and discovery that leads to the production of social knowledge.
 In that it is possible to engage an object of study in a variety of ways, different models of reality will necessarily lead to (1) different propositions about what communicational reality is, and with this (2) different ways of establishing what can be accepted as real, (3) different ways of justifying the data relevant to reality, and (4) different strategies for collecting such data.
 Respectively, these four aspects of investigation and understanding have been designated ontology, epistemology, methodology and methods.
 The underlying point here is that the choice of method depends on earlier, often tacit, assumptions about the nature of knowledge itself.
 In a tightly and intimately bound relationship that cuts across these four aspects, research methods are justified by research methodology, methodology presupposes a particular kind of relationship between philosophy and research, and philosophy judges and validates claims to knowledge advanced by research.
 The reality of conducting research is that, no matter how hard we try to dismiss it, we cannot avoid philosophy.

 Fields of Study